 How to Tell the Difference Between Steel and Aluminum

-Aluminum and steel have significantly different mechanical properties you can use to tell one from the other.
-Here are some simple identification methods for aluminum and steel.
+Aluminum and stainless steel have significantly different mechanical properties that can be used to differentiate between them.
+Here are some simple tests for identifying aluminum and steel.

 How to Identify Different Aluminum Alloys